c/o Grand Rapids

 Allen County Public Library

-The Fall 2014 Bus Trip is Wednesday - Thursday,
+The Fall 2014 Bus Trip was cancelled.
+We plan to

 The Dominican Center on the corner of East Fulton